-The church was owned by the Abbey at Fecamp in Normandy, and closely linked with the mother church at Steyning.
-It was not until the early 17th century that Warminghurst became an independant parish.
+The church was owned by the Abbey at Fecamp in Normandy and closely linked with the mother church at Steyning.
+It was not until the early 17th century that Warminghurst became an independent parish.

 There is a fine Elizabethan memorial brass to Sir Edward Shelley (d.
 1554), his wife, and children, set under a canopied recess in Perpendicular style.
 The most notable memorials are marble wall monuments of Elizabeth Benet (d.
 1727) and John Riches (d.
 1718).

 There are numerous wall tablets to members of the Butler and Shelley families.
 One of these belongs to James Butler, who purchased nearby Warminghurst Park from William Penn, founder of Pennsylvania in America, in 1741.

 There is no real village, just the nearby farm, so it should come as no surprise that Holy Sepulchre has been redundant for several decades, and is now in the care of the Churches Conservation Trust.

 Most photos are available for licensing, please contact Britain Express image library.

 Address: Church Park Lane, Warminghurst, West Sussex, England, RH20 3AP

 Location: Off the A24, signposted from the Ashington High Street

 Website: Warminghurst, Holy Sepulchre Church

 Churches Conservation Trust